They Who Feed on Shadows - Episode 6

 “What?”
 Sylvia put her reading glasses back on and took a delicate sip of tea.
 “When I was growing up, we didn’t call women like Janine borderline.
 We called them what they were, hysterical sluts.”

-My embarrassed hands found my pockets, my shaking head hung down.
-“Okay.
+My hands found my pockets.
+“Now we’re off the reservation.
 That’s not even close to a diagnosis.
 I just wanted to know about the chicken.”

 “The chicken is just a metaphor, Jude.
 I tell these people what they need to hear.”